 A marsh is a wetland that has standing water for most or all of the growing season, and is dominated by herbaceous (non-woody) vegetation.
-Marshes often occur at the fringes of deeper water bodies (e.g., lakes and ponds), or in close association with other wetland habitats such as wet meadows or swamps.
+Nontidal marshes are described in this section; tidal marshes are described in a subsequent section.
+Nontidal marshes often occur at the fringes of deeper water bodies (e.g., lakes and ponds), or in close association with other wetland habitats such as wet meadows or swamps.
 The edges of marshes, where standing water is less permanent, often grade into wet meadows.
-Cattail, tussock sedge, arrow arum, broad-leaved arrowhead, water-plantain, and purple loosestrife are some typical emergent marsh plants in this region.
+Cattail, tussock sedge, arrow arum, broad-leaved arrowhead, water-plantain, common reed, and purple loosestrife are some typical emergent marsh plants in this region.
 Deeper water may support rooted, floating-leaved plants such as pond-lilies, or submergent aquatic plants such as pondweeds, bladderworts, and watermilfoils.

-Several rare plant species are known from marshes in the region, including buttonbush dodder.
-Marshes are important habitats for reptiles and amphibians, including eastern painted turtle, snapping turtle, spotted turtle, green frog, pickerel frog, spring peeper, and northern cricket frog.
-Numerous bird species, including marsh wren, common moorhen, American bittern, least bittern, great blue heron, Virginia rail, king rail, sora, American black duck, and wood duck use marshes for nesting, nursery, or foraging habitat.
+Several rare plant species are known from marshes in the region, including buttonbush dodder.\ Marshes are important habitats for reptiles and amphibians, including eastern painted turtle, snapping turtle, spotted turtle,\ green frog, pickerel frog, spring peeper, and northern cricket frog.\ Numerous bird species, including marsh wren,\ common moorhen,\ American bittern,\ least bittern,\ great blue heron,\ Virginia rail,\ king rail,\ sora,\ American black duck,\ and wood duck\ use marshes for nesting, nursery, or foraging habitat.
 Many raptor, wading bird, and mammal species use marshes for foraging.